 - Visiting the Social Security office

 - If you worked on a railroad, call the RRB

-Additionally, Part B only covers 80% of your medical costs & prescription medications are not covered.
+Additionally, these parts only cover 80% of your medical costs & prescription medications are not covered.
 These out of pocket expenses can quickly add up.
-That’s where supplemental Medicare coverage plans come into play.
+That’s where supplemental plans come into play.